List of former zoos and aquariums: Selig Zoo

 Selig Zoo was a combination movie studio and zoo located next to Lincoln Park, Los Angeles.
 It was opened in 1915 by "Colonel" William Selig.

 Senning's Park

 Senning's Park was a park located across New Cut Road from Iroquois Park in Louisville, Kentucky, United States, on the site of present-day Colonial Gardens.
 It was the site of the first zoo in the city.

 Seven Seas Marine Life Park

 Seven Seas Marine Life Park was a 35 acre marine mammal park and animal theme park built and owned by the city of Arlington, Texas, United States.
 The park opened on March 18, 1972.

 The city council of Arlington voted to close the park in 1976 because it did not generate enough revenue to both pay its operating expenses and pay off the bonded indebtedness.
 The Arlington Sheraton Hotel now stands on this property.

-Singapore Crocodile Farm

-Singapore Crocodile Farm (also known as the Tan Moh Hong Reptile Skin and Crocodile Farm) was located on Upper Serangoon Road in Singapore.
-This 1 acre facility was started in 1945 by Tan Gna Chua, and was eventually opened to the public.
-It was closed in 2012.

 Slater Park Zoo

 Slater Park Zoo in Slater Park, Pawtucket, Rhode Island, United States, was closed in 1993.